nodeshift/nodejs-reference-architecture/docs/functional-components/transaction-handling.md

 # Transaction Handling

-Transactions are a common requirement for applcations.
+Transactions are a common requirement for applications.
 They are needed when you want a set of updates either to all succeed for fail as a group.
 For a nice intro to some of the concepts check out